rsand-temple/novelkms/docs/NovelKMS_Project_Document.md

 - DOCX export for book, part, chapter, and scene.
 - Markdown import/export remains planned.
 - ePub export is a current priority; verify current backend/menu wiring before marking complete.
-- **Portable KMS archive export/import is planned as a user-facing portability feature.** This is distinct from operator backup/restore: backups remain PostgreSQL dumps plus deployment/config state, while archive export/import is a versioned NovelKMS data contract intended to let an author take their creative/project data with them or move data between environments.
-V1 should focus on project-level export and import-as-new-project using a JSON file such as `novelkms-export-v1.json`.
-The archive should include manuscript hierarchy, scene HTML, book/project metadata, Codex, AI reviews and recommendations, memory documents, chapter/book summaries, document/page/AI settings, and relevant templates.
-It should exclude authentication state, sessions, OAuth links, password hashes, and raw AI API keys; imported AI credential metadata can be restored, but secrets must be re-entered.
-Normal import should create new local entity IDs and remap relationships from source IDs to target IDs.
-Merge/replace modes, all-user export, zipped `.nkms` packaging, and admin-only preserve-ID import can follow later.

 ### AI workflow